shalex88/agent-dev-plan/.github/instructions/process-task-list.instructions.md

         ```
         git commit -m "feat: add payment validation logic" -m "- Validates card type and expiry" -m "- Adds unit tests for edge cases" -m "Related to T123 in PRD"
         ```
-  3. Once all the subtasks are marked completed and changes have been committed, mark the **parent task** as completed.
+  3. The parent task is now marked as completed and committed with all its subtasks.
 - Stop after each sub‑task and wait for the user's go‑ahead.

 ## Task List Maintenance